MicrosoftLearning/MB-340-Dynamics-365-Commerce-Functional-Consultant/Instructions/Labs/M09B Set up and test DOM rules Lab.md

 3. In the Company field, select **USRT** from the list.

-4. In the Mode of delivery field, select **Standard - Standard Service (retail choice)** from the list.
+4. In the Mode of delivery field, select **Standard - Standard Service (retailer choice)** from the list.

 5. Select **Save**.